Colombia at the 2020 Summer Olympics

 Colombia competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's twentieth appearance at the Summer Olympics, with the exception of Helsinki 1952.
+For the first time since Beijing 2008, the nation has been failed to win a single Olympic gold medal.

 Medalists

 Competitors

 The following is the list of number of competitors participating in the Games:

 Archery

 One Colombian archer secured an Olympic place in the women's individual recurve by advancing to the semifinal match, as the highest-ranked athlete not already qualified, at the 2019 Pan American Games in Lima, Peru.
 Another Colombian archer scored a gold-medal triumph to book one of three available spots in the men's individual recurve at the 2021 Pan American Qualification Tournament in Monterrey, Mexico.

 Artistic swimming

 Colombia fielded a squad of two artistic swimmers to compete in the women's duet event, by finishing ninth and securing the last of the eight available spots at the 2021 FINA Olympic Qualification Tournament in Barcelona, Spain.